 ATS is a system that companies use to filter through irrelevant applications by assessing the content of submitted resumes.
 So, whenever you apply for a job online, your cv doesn't go directly to a recruiter or a hiring manager.
 It's actually being processed by an ATS first.

-Applicant Tracking System (ATS) software filter relevant resumes based on different criteria, one of which is the right keywords.
+Applicant Tracking System (ATS) software filters relevant resumes based on different criteria, one of which is the right keywords.

 So it may be a good idea to use specific phrases and keywords from the job description in your resume to increase its chances to get noticed.

-That’s why whether or not your resume will end up at that human recruiter's hands depends on how well it's optimized for ATS algorithms.
+That’s why whether or not your resume will end up in that human recruiter's hands depends on how well it's optimized for ATS algorithms.

 Remember that it is crucial to have a well-thought-of professional summary on your resume.

-To give you some more ideas, here’s another example of a strong, well-structured profession skills section.
+To give you some more ideas, here’s another example of a strong, well-structured professional skills section.

 Pro-TipYour qualifications summary fits into the bigger picture that is your resume.
 Keep focus across the whole document, check out how to write a resume work history section to keep up the momentum you build in this section.